Get

 How to Keep Your Dog’s Feet Healthy

-However, there are several ways you can ensure the paw health of your pooch and reduce any smells!
+There are several ways you can ensure the paw health of your pooch and help to get rid of smelly dog feet!
 Some examples include:

 Keeping Paws Dry

-Because the majority of the time, infections are caused by moisture on the paw pads, it’s a good idea to keep your pets dry.
+Because, the majority of the time, infections are caused by moisture trapped between the folds of the digital paw pads, it’s a good idea to keep your pets dry.
 If it has been particularly rainy, they might get extra moisture in their paw pads when going out to play or taking long walks.
+Also, remember the paws have sweat glands, so physical activity or excessive temperatures might be the culprit as well.

 Trim Foot Fur